viamrobotics/docs/docs/how-tos/deploy-ml.md

 Click **Train model** and follow the prompts.

-You can choose between

-- training a new model or updating a model
+Select to train a new model or update an existing model.
-- You can use a **Built-in training** script or a [training script](/services/ml/training-scripts/).
+You can train or update using **Built-in training** or using a [training script](/services/ml/training-scripts/) from the Viam Registry.

 Click **Next steps**.